 Rate limits

 METRC API rate limits are not documented consistently per state.
 In California, we have observed effective limits around 100 requests per minute for sales endpoints.
-In Colorado, the limit is lower for plant queries.
 If you are syncing inventory in real time during a busy Saturday, you will hit the wall.
 We implement token-bucket backoff with jitter and queue non-critical syncs for off-peak windows.

 License type permissions